|Faster than the speed of publishing |

 To me, the joy of soccer, and sport in general, is its bookmark appeal -- its place as a solid, stable gauge of continuity in your life journey.
 So I take 12 games from throughout my life and go on a lively autobiographical trip connecting each of these games to an important time or sensation.
 Death, for example, is paired up with Lincoln City vs. Plymouth Argyle in 1979.
 Despair comes with Celtic vs. Aberdeen in the 1984 Scottish Cup final, a game I should never have been at.
 Love is coupled with Birmingham City vs. Crystal Palace in 1987.
 And so on.
 Despite the "big" themes, though, the book aims to primarily entertain.
 I try not to take myself or soccer too seriously -- not just in the book, but every day.

-The Quiet Fan was published by Unbound in autumn 2018 and is available from When Saturday Comes for £9.99.
+The Quiet Fan was published by Unbound in autumn 2018 and is here.